 The FinTech sector in India has undergone a rapid makeover in the preceding year.
 Ground-breaking initiatives, such as the interoperability characteristic of e-wallets, Aadhar payments, and a chunk of businesses adopting the real-time payment system termed as United Payment Interface (UPI) have reinstated the commitment made by the government to pave the way for a cashless society while emphasizing on making a comprehensive financial ecosystem.

 The digital transformations and innovations have entered the insurance domain also.
 Rapid changes in consumer behavior have led to an increased need for the insurance companies to restructure their business models and strategies.

 Loaded by the paper-based operations, traditional processes, and outdated systems, FinTech has begun making in-roads silently in the insurance domain.
-Although the progress is slow, insurance companies and banks continue to adopt FinTech innovations.
+Although the progress is slow, insurance companies and banks continue to adopt FinTech innovations especially when it comes to getting quotes online.
 Here are a few tech trends making waves in 2018.

 Digital Innovations Being The Key Driver

 The FinTech industry in India is likely to enter into a merger phase compelled by the digital transformations and consumer-friendly regulations in 2018, as introduced by the government.
 The conventional business models are being replaced by technically-advanced communication interface in the form of chatbots.
 These chatbots are being compelled by the personalized data-driven methods that are expected to reconsider consumer interactions.